variantstudios/tilekyle.com/pages/faq/index.md

 subtitle: Do you have questions?
 Below you will find a few commonly asked questions and answers.
 permalink: /faq/
 header_image_path: /assets/images/work/five-guys-broomfield/06.jpg
+faq:
+  - question: Does Tile Kyle & Company Inc. provide other flooring products for commercial projects?
+    answer: Yes, we can and will bid other products as necessary for the general contractor’s needs.
+Including carpet, carpet tile, VCT, LVT, sheet vinyl, thin brick, and stone veneers.
+    weight: 1
+  - question: What size tile projects is Tile Kyle & Company able to contract?
+    answer: Our typical tile project size is 5,000 square feet.
+However, we have completed tile projects as large as 40,000 square feet.
+    weight: 2
+  - question: Is floor preparation included in commercial tile bids?
+    answer: Generally, floor prep is not included in our bids due to the unknown final subfloor condition.
+However, we are always happy to provide floor prep at an additional cost based on the condition and needs of the subfloor.
+These additional costs are submitted with a change order and approved by the general contractor prior to the floor prep being completed.
+    weight: 3
 search_engine_optimization:
   page_title: "FAQ"
   page_description: >-